Raytwo/ARCropolis/.github/ISSUE_TEMPLATE/incorrect-behavior.md

 ---
-name: Crash report
+name: Incorrect behavior
-about: If you did everything right and get a crash, fill this template
+about: If you did everything right but something went wrong, fill this template
-title: "[Crash] [ARCropolis version] Brief description of the issue"
+title: "[Incorrect behavior][ARCropolis version] Files with a regional indicator do not load properly"
-labels: bug, crash
+labels: bug, incorrect behavior
 assignees: ''

 ---

-## Crash report
+## Bug report
 [Sentences between [brackets] should be removed before posting.]

 [Before posting, make sure to check if the ARCropolis version appears on the title screen.
 If it does not, you did not install it properly and should not open an issue.]
-[Please make sure the issue comes from ARCropolis itself by disabling any other plugin you may have and confirming you still can reproduce the crash]

 [Only issues related to the latest major version, which is the leftmost number (e.g., ``2`` in version ``2.0.0``), are considered.]
 [The previous statement does not apply if the only release in a major version is a beta.]